gulshantelkar/Pizza-System/README.md

 ### MySQL was causing problems with my path variables, which is why I switched to PostgreSQL.

-## I have also added Unit Testing for the API's

 ## Database Design :
 <img width="1038" alt="image" src="https://github.com/gulshantelkar/Pizza-System/assets/99161604/f9a17200-48da-437b-b4f1-a5efa85c022c">